Working with “Challenging" Clients

 Different psychotherapies have varying names for the challenging relational dynamics that can develop in psychotherapy encounters.
 For example, psychoanalytic literature has coined the phrase “Negative Therapeutic Reaction”, while modern behavioral treatments have described “Therapy Interfering Behaviors”.

-We therapists generally have ample training in being helpful, knowing how to repair ruptures, and creating a safe environment.
-But in some cases, these same skills can backfire with this subset of clients.
+Without a skillset, many therapists are left with the tools related to both their model, and the gifts that drew them into being psychotherapists.
+And here in lies a dilemma: although therapists generally have ample training in being helpful, knowing how to repair ruptures and create a safe environment, in some cases these same skills can backfire with a subset of clients.
 The relational dynamics in these situations can leave the therapist frustrated, burnt out, or even traumatized.
 Indeed, therapists will frequently complain of “shutting down” or “freezing”.
 There is commonly a sense of dread that develops for the therapist in this work.

 From there, treatment outcomes tend to worsen and the therapeutic alliance begins to break down.
 Clients with these characteristics are commonly labeled as "difficult" or "problematic".
 Therapists come to learn to avoid clients who present with these problems and commonly terminate treatment when these dynamics begin to show up with existing clients.
 The clients are commonly left with a growing sense of shame, which only exacerbates their relationship problems and overall mental health difficulties.